Frequently asked questions

 Low-code and no-code software development offers a simple, more accessible way for nontechnical users to build applications without requiring extensive coding.
-A popular alternative to traditional software development, professional developers, as well as non-professional developers, can use low-code and no-code platforms to quickly and easily create apps of varying complexity.
+A popular alternative to traditional software development, professional developers, as well as non-professional developers, can use low-code and no-code platforms to create apps of varying complexity quickly and easily.

 Is low-code and no-code the future?

 Since low-code and no-code development make app creation more accessible to non-technical developers, it will play a significant role in the future of product development.
 A low-code or no-code approach can also reduce the cost and time typically required for software development, making low-code and no-code app development a desirable option for businesses that are looking to meet modern demands with automation and accelerate digital transformation.
 However, low-code and no-code platforms will not replace expert coders and traditional developers since they are typically limited to templates that lack flexibility and scalability.
 Plus, some low-code development platforms require professional coding to complete or customize the application.

 What is the difference between low-code and no-code?